 - Multiply the ratio of combined income by the basic support obligation to arrive at each parent’s share of the basic support obligation

-Child care costs and health care costs for the child will be added on top of the basic child support amount.
+Child care expenses, health insurance and medical expenses for the child will be added on top of the basic child support amount.
 The same ratio percentage will apply to those costs as well.
 Using the previous example where the paying parent pays 60 percent of the basic support amount, that parent will also pay 60 percent of the health care and child care costs of the child.

-The Illinois Department of Healthcare and Family Services has developed an online calculator to help parents determine what child support will be in their case, which can be found here.
+The Illinois Department of Healthcare and Family Services has developed an online child support calculator to help parents determine what child support will be in their case.

 Under the statute, a previous child support order can be modified if there is a substantial change in circumstances.
 However, the 2017 change in Illinois child support law, in and of itself, will not be considered a substantial change in circumstances.
 If there was already a child support order entered before July 2017, a parent cannot file to modify the support amount based solely on the change in law.

 Besides the change in method to calculate support, other less-significant changes have been made to the law.

 Before a parent considers establishing or modifying child support, that parent should consult with a law firm and speak to an experienced Illinois family law attorney about how the new changes in the law will affect their child support payment.

 For more information on this area, see our overviews of family law, divorce, and mediation and collaborative law.